msouppe/Ceph/paper/paper.md

 Docker [@docker], a container platform, helps containerize packages and environments which can be shared among multiple applications.
 Docker will help create the Ceph environment into a container so all of Ceph’s dependencies will be encapsulated together.
 As mentioned in the abstract, this workflow is only for MAC and Linux operating systems because of Docker.
 Docker does not work as easily and nicely on a Windows operating system which was observed from past experience.
 Once Docker has been installed onto a user's machine, then the obtaining images on Docker will be easy to pull from Docker hub which consists of many images.
 For this workflow, a base Docker images will contain all of the dependencies for some of the other mentioned tools will be contained within a container.

 Ansible [@anisble] is a software provisioning service which helps prepares an inventory file that defines a host.
+Ansible gathers the information from the allocated nodes and creates an inventory file with host information.
+Each of these hosts are affiliated with different; roles, monitor, client, and OSD.

 Ceph-ansible [@ceph_ansible] uses Ansible to automate the installation of Ceph to create a Ceph cluster.
-With this inventory file and host information, hosts roles are also defined to create a Ceph cluster.

-Ceph Benchmarking Tool [@cbt] is a tool that is used to automate different testing harnesses on top of a Ceph cluster for performance and benchmarking.
+Ceph Benchmarking Tool [@cbt], CBT, is a tool that is used to automate different testing harnesses on top of a Ceph cluster for performance and benchmarking.
 There are four main benchmarking modules this tool provides; radosbench, librbdfio, kvmrbdfio, and rbdfio.
 CBT is a layer on top of Ceph and does not install Ceph packages to create a cluster which is why Ceph-ansible is used to create the cluster.
+Furthermore, CBT has practical features such as to running the same test multiple times for larger sample sizes and the ability to sweep through array of parameters in yml file.
+These features allow new users experiment with this environment with ease.

 Jupyter [@jupyter], also commonly known as Jupyter Notebook, is an open source software interactive tool that integrates visuals, narrative text, and other forms of media in a single document.
 Jupyter is used in this workflow to help visualize our results which can then be analyzed for further testing.